Inc21/blarney_cc_pp1/README.md

 <a href="https://www.youtube.com/@Tech2etc">Tech2 etc</a><br>
 All repositories can be found on my [GitHub Profile.](https://github.com/Inc21?tab=repositories)

-Many other websites were used for research and ideas how to fix problems including but not limited: <br>
+Many other websites were used for research and ideas on how to fix problems including but not limited: <br>
 [Google](https://www.google.ie/)<br>
 [Stack Overflow](https://stackoverflow.com/)<br>
 [w3shools](https://www.w3schools.com/)<br>